- Heart Arrhythmia or Cardiac Arrhythmia: What is it in Dogs?

 Arrhythmia Symptoms in Canines

-If you witness any of the clinical symptoms or signs of dog irregular heartbeat, you must immediately get them to a veterinarian.
+If you witness any of the clinical signs or symptoms of irregular heartbeat, you must immediately get them to a veterinarian.
 Certainly, not all arrhythmias are harmful, yet most of them are.

 Here, we list the most typical symptoms of dogs having arrhythmias: